Brazilian Pepper Tree Control

 Treatment

-Please be sure that when handling any type of herbicide, you are properly protecting your skin and eyes with safety equipment (goggles, gloves and long-sleeved clothing)
+Be sure that when handling any herbicide, you are properly protecting your skin and eyes with safety equipment (goggles, gloves, and long-sleeved clothing)

-Step 1: Cut Down Tree To A Stump
+Step 1: Cut Down The Tree To A Stump

-Cut the tree down to the stump as low as you can possibly get it.
-The best way to do this is by using a saw so that you can cut the trunk as close to the ground as possible and then within 5 minutes of making that cut, you need to apply a herbicide that contains the active ingredient of triclopyr.
+Cut the tree down to the stump as low as you can.
+The best way to do this is by using a saw so that you can cut the trunk as close to the ground as possible.
+Within 5 minutes of making that cut, you must apply an herbicide containing the active ingredient of triclopyr.

-The best time to cut the Brazilian pepper tree is when they are not fruiting because seeds contained in the fruits have the capability of producing new Brazilian Pepper Trees.
-If Brazilian Pepper Trees that have fruits attached are cut, care should be used to dispose of them so as not to spread the fruit to locations where they could cause future problems.
-Fruiting Brazilian Pepper Trees can be controlled using a basal bark herbicide application.
+The best time to cut Brazilian pepper trees is when they are not fruiting because seeds contained in the fruits can produce new Brazilian pepper trees.
+If Brazilian pepper trees with attached fruits are cut, care should be taken to dispose of them so as not to spread the fruit to locations where it could cause future problems.
+Fruiting Brazilian pepper trees can be controlled using a basal bark herbicide application.

 Step 2: Apply Triclopyr 4